-* The objects of the Charity are to apply the income towards benefits for Marsh Baldon CE Primary School (not normally provided by the local authority) to promote religious instruction by means of Sunday School or otherwise, and to award grants to children and young persons under the age of 25 who are resident in The Parish of Marsh & Toot Baldon with Nuneham Courtenay, or who have attended the school for not less than 2 years and who are in need of financial assistance.
+The Elizabeth Lane School Foundation (ELSF) is a charity founded by Elizabeth Lane on 12th June 1770.
+The objects of the charity are to apply the income towards benefits for Marsh Baldon CE Primary School (not normally provided by the local authority) to promote religious instruction by means of Sunday School or otherwise, and to award grants to children and young persons under the age of 25 who are resident in the parishes of Marsh & Toot Baldon with Nuneham Courtenay, or who have attended the school for not less than 2 years and who are in need of financial assistance.

 The grants to children and young people have included help with books, travel, residential trips, clothing, tools for apprenticeship, University travel costs and extra tuition.

 Since 1988, the Charity has had total income of nearly £239,700 and made payments totalling £212,300.
-The unrestricted funds currently total £27,400, of which £15,000 is held in the School Reserve Fund and £12,400 in the General Fund.
+Up to 2015, the expenditure was applied as follows:

-New School buildings / classroom £94,000
+£94,000 New School buildings / classroom

-Teachers salaries, equipment and
+£92,200 Teachers salaries, equipment and other school benefits

-Music and Sunday School, etc £12,100
+£12,100 Music and Sunday School, etc

-Grants to individuals £14,000
+£14,000 Grants to individuals

-* The current Trustees are Ivan Ball (Chairman), Rev Paul Cawthorne, Emma Timms and Graham Hobbins (Treasurer).
+The Elizabeth Lane School Foundation Trustees are Ivan Ball (Chairman), Emma Timms and Graham Hobbins (Treasurer).